kevinlin1/kevinlin1.github.io/cs61a/python-notional-machine/index.md

     __________
     make_adder(mul(1, 2))(3)

 The first thing we do is take a look at the operator: `make_adder` is a higher-order function that we’ve defined above.
-It takes in some number and returns a one-parameter function, `hof`, that does the actual work of adding both numbers together.
+It takes in some number and returns a one-parameter function, `adder`, that does the actual work of adding both numbers together.

 Next, we see an open parentheses which signals to us that the arguments will be coming up.